cyb3rxp/awesome-soc/detection_engineering.md

 ### SIEM rules:
 * Create the detection rules (SIEM searches) that match your previously identified needs;
 * Create the alert objects in the SIEM or SIRP, to contain the contents of the SIEM searches in case something is found.

+### Detection automation playbooks:
+* Implement the needed automation, first by drawing the process and procedures (my recommendation is to use [BPMN](https://www.bpmn.org/));
+* and then by implementing it in the SOA.

+### Response automation playbooks:
+* Implement the needed automation, first by drawing the process and procedures (my recommendation is to use [BPMN](https://www.bpmn.org/));
+* and then by implementing it in the SOA.

 ### Handling procedure (SOP):
 * If it does not exist already, create the handling procedure for the newly created detection rule.